Updated: Sep 26

-If you are in Portland, Oregon, and wandering about the next place to visit near me: then Japanese Garden is the first place I would recommend.
+If you are in Portland, Oregon, and wandering about the next place to visit near me: then Japanese Garden, (AKA: Lan Su Garden) is the first place I would recommend.
 Before going further talking about it, it is important to mention Washington Park because that’s where the Japanese Garden is located.

-Washington Park has a unique stunning beauty located in Portland Oregon; there is a lot to discover in the park that includes Museums, public arts, amphitheaters, zoos, and gardens.
-My main focus in this blog are the Japanese and Chinese gardens.
-However, part 1 only talks about the Chinese Garden, and part 2 will cover the Japanese Garden.
+Washington Park has a unique stunning beauty located in Portland, Oregon; there is a lot to discover in the park that includes Museums, public arts, amphitheaters, zoos, and gardens.
+My main focus in this blog is the Japanese and Chinese gardens.
+However, part 1 only talks about the Chinese Garden and part 2 will cover the Japanese Garden.

 This is part 2, the Japanese Garden.
 If you wish to read part 1: the Chinese Garden, click on the link.